My Verses for Your Motivation

 Seek a master—pure, ordained,

-Whose life and words are one and same.
+Whose life and words are one and the same.

 Test him well, then take his hand,